ryan-d-williams/MMM-GoogleSheets/README.md

     </tr>
     <tr>
       <td><code>styleFunc</code></td>
       <td>Custom function that returns styles for each cell.
 The function inputs are the row number, column number, and the Google Sheets properties of the cell at that row and column number.
-The function should return a valid CSS property string that will be applied to that cell.<br>
+The function should return a valid CSS property string that will be applied to that cell.<br><br>
         Example (color every other row text red): <code>(rowNum, colNum, cellProps) => {if(rowNum%2 == 0){return "color:red;"}}</code><br><br>
         Node: This property will  override cellStyle properties if there are conflictions .<br><br><strong>Type</strong> <code>Function</code><br>Defaults to <code>null</code></td>
     </tr>